 SPL can be used either alongside, or instead of, traditional maternity, adoption and paternity leave.

-All employers are required to 'auto-enrol' eligible employees into, and contribute towards, a workplace pension (pahsing in began in October 2012 starting with the largest employers).
-Unless your employees specifically opt out, you will have to provide them with access to a contributory pension and make contributions towards their pension funds (rising from 1% to 3% by October 2018).
+All employers are required to 'auto-enrol' eligible employees into, and contribute towards, a workplace pension.
+Unless your employees specifically opt out, you will have to provide them with access to a contributory pension and make contributions towards their pension funds (you must contribute at least 2% of earnings and your employee must contribute at least 3% from 6 April 2018).

 You must make 'reasonable adjustments' to your premises if this enables suitably qualified people with disabilities to work for you.